Find a Document

 Lake Mathews is an important bird resting and feeding site, especially in winter, when ducks, double-crested cormorants, grebes and eagles are present.
 The reserve includes non-native grassland and Riversidian sage scrub habitats, which support many sensitive animals such as Stephens' kangaroo rat and the coastal California gnatcatcher.
 Riparian vegetation types are limited but have a diverse habitat structure important to sensitive birds, including the tricolored blackbird, blue grosbeak, and many species of raptors.

-In 2019, Metropolitan's board voted to name the reserve in honor of Lois B. Krieger, who served as the first board chairwoman from 1989 until 1992.
+In 2019, Metropolitan's board voted to name the reserve in honor of Lois B. Krieger, who served the first female board chair from 1982 until 1992.

 Upper Salt Creek Wetland Preserve